veleita/prequarantine-Cub3D/README.md

 # 42Madrid-Cub3D
 Cub3D.
 Sixth project from the 42 cursus.
 Ongoing.

-You can view some documentation sources in the wiki.
+You can view some useful information along with documentation sources and some of my own doubts in the wiki.
 Check it out! :)